Introduction to professional practice

 Some expectations about the RTLB role

-- support can be based on what best meets the needs of the mokopuna and their whānau in the context of their local learning and community environments.
+Second, base support on what best meets the needs of the mokopuna and their whānau in the context of their local learning and community environments.

-- adhering to the principles of He Pikorua
+They adhere to and action the principles of He Pikorua.

-- keeping mokopuna and their whānau at the centre of decisions, actions and practices that affect their interests, goals and well-being
+They keep mokopuna and their whānau at the centre of decisions, actions, and practices.

 He Pikorua focuses less on services and criteria, and more on joining up services to support mokopuna and the adults around them in ways that build on their strengths.